 |Vascular Disease Foundation|

-The Vascular Disease Foundation is a non-profit organization that provides information and support for patients and their families about vascular diseases.
-This organization also provides public education through its press releases, Web site, and printed materials.
+The Vascular Disease Foundation is a nonprofit organization that provides information and support for patients and their families about vascular diseases.
+It also provides information and education for health professionals.
+This organization also provides public education through its press releases, website, and printed materials.

 |P.O.
 Box 7669|